-Today’s financial technology dialog is often about a word you don’t usually associate with it – democracy – bringing software, data, reporting, testing and trading to the masses.
+Today’s financial technology dialogue is often about a word you don’t usually associate with it – democracy – bringing software, data, reporting, testing and trading to the masses.
 And it’s not just one size for everyone – its customizable too.
 At the FinTech Exchange 2015 Chicago event, 13 firm executives spoke during its lightning round.
-So John Lothian News took the best of two hours of presentations and condensed into 3 minutes.
+So John Lothian News took the best of two hours of presentations and condensed it into three minutes.
 Here’s how some of those firms are democratizing and customizing technology for all of us.

 Watch the video »

 Quote of the Day